-2.2.3 GCC 4.9 - Unmodified GCC (GNU Compiler Collection) for OS X Mavericks
+2.2.3 Unmodified GCC (GNU Compiler Collection) for OS X

-The unmodified GCC 4.9 is required for the compilation of the c-routines of ccx and is not identical with the modified GCC 5.1 from Section 2.2.2 above (cf. also explanation of Xcode in Section 2.2.2 above and Section 3.1 below for details).
-GCC 4.9 will be installed in Section 5.2 below.
+The unmodified GCC is required for the compilation of the c-routines of ccx and is not identical with the modified GCC from Section 2.2.2 above (cf. also explanation of Xcode in Section 2.2.2 above and Section 3.1 below for details).
+The unmodified GCC-version from Tab.
+1 will be installed in Section 5.2 below.

-2.2.4 Fortran Compiler gfortran 4.9 for OS X Mavericks
+2.2.4 Fortran Compiler gfortran for OS X